cycloidio/aws-billing/README.md

 ### Manager
 The manager isn't required in the library itself, it simply provides an implementation/example of how the components interract and make it easy to use.

+### Issues/improvements
+Please check the issues section of this repository for more information.

 ## License

 Please see [LICENSE](LICENSE).